goabstract/abstract-sdk/docs/abstract-api.md

 ## Comments

-A comment in Abstract can be left on a branch, commit, or layer.
-Comments on layers can also include an optional annotation that represents a bounding area on-top of the layer, this can be used to leave comments about specific areas.
+A comment can be left on a branch, commit, or layer.
+Comments on layers can also include an optional annotation that represents a bounding area on top of the layer, which can be used to leave comments about specific areas.

 ### The comment object